The Evolution of Purchase Order Tracking

 Today PO number is still mentioned in all documentation.
 In case you need to check a purchase order, you can look up for it in the purchasing system, inventory or order management using the PO number.
 Now when inventory management is computerized, the purchase order tracking is a more accurate process.
 It cuts down the possibility to make mistakes with payments and fulfilling orders.

 Here is how the procedure of the purchase order tracking looks like now:

 - The company runs out of a product.
 A person uses an online order form, phone or email informs the purchasing department.

 - The purchasing department makes a purchase order and gives it a PO number.
 With online order form PO can be generated automatically.

 - The purchasing agent submits the order to the vendor electronically using EDI, API or web services.

 - The Vendor gets the purchasing order and makes a sales order with the PO number in their sales order management system.
-If sales system of a vendor is integrated with one of the customer's, PO number is generated automatically.
+If the sales system of a vendor is integrated with one of the customer's, PO number is generated automatically.

 - The vendor processes the order.
 As soon as the order is completed, the sales order is turned to an invoice automatically.
 The invoice includes the PO number as a reference for payment.

 - The order is shipped.
 The supplier sends the invoice electronically or includes a copy of it with the order.